VilledeMontreal/zeebe-simple-monitor/exporter/README.md

 ### Configure the Broker

-After that you need to configure the Zeebe broker, so the broker starts the JdbcExporter.
+After that you need to configure the Zeebe broker, so the broker starts the SimpleMonitorExporter.
 To that open the Zeebe configuration file `config/zeebe.cfg.toml`.

 To enable the exporter add the following to the end of the file:

 ```
 [[exporters]]
 id = "simple-monitor"
-className = "io.zeebe.monitor.JdbcExporter"
+className = "io.zeebe.monitor.SimpleMonitorExporter"
 ```

 ### Configure the Exporter